DebXWoody/DebXWoody/README.md

 ### E-Mail

 If you didn't, you should try [neomutt](https://neomutt.org/)!
-It's may favorite mail client 📬️!
+It's my favorite mail client 📬️!

 <!--